All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Safety Considerations

-Pre-workout fueling: Even when you are not hungry, eat something before training.
+Pre-workout fueling: Even when you aren't hungry, eat something before training.
 A small protein-rich snack 60-90 minutes before your session prevents the dizziness and weakness that come from training fasted on semaglutide.
 Try half a protein bar, a small handful of nuts with a cheese stick, or a scoop of whey in water.

 Hydration: Drink at least 20 ounces of water before your workout and sip throughout.
 Semaglutide suppresses thirst alongside appetite.
 Set phone reminders if needed.